 Adventure does not need to be extreme.
 I’ll probably never be the first to do something, but being one of the few helps.
 I like to hike to semi-wild places for significant periods of time, measured in weeks.
-(Although I have had several trips that last multiple weeks, to date, I have yet to spend more than a week or two in one place, but that may change.)
+(Although I have had several trips that last multiple weeks, to date, I have yet to spend more than three weeks in one area, but that may change.)

 Adventure requires risk but not because risk is a thing to be sought.
 I am not a risk-seeker.
 Risk is simply inherent in this type of activity.
 (If you wish to avoid all risk, stay at home, lie down on the couch and watch TV.
 But you’ll increase the risk of heart attack.
 See?)
 To me, getting home safely is my number one objective, and I am willing to modify the parameters of the adventure in order to help achieve that.